SpeedCodeNpo/ng-exercises/README.md

 - Play with Angular signal

 ### Assignment spec :
-- The UI is divided into sections that demonstrate all functinality of signals.
+- The UI is divided into sections that demonstrate all functinality of Local Storage API.
-- There are 6 sections :
+- There are 4 sections :
   - The first 3 sections focus on a signal named 'count()'.
 These sections are :
     - (1) Demo the GET functionality
     - (2) Demo the SET functionality :